-For immediate release October 17, 2015 Improved Centennial Trail opens to great fanfare New scenic overlook offers sweeping views above the Des Plaines River Valley A new public amenity was unveiled on Sat., Oct.
+Metropolitan Water Reclamation District of Greater Chicago Press Release Allison Fore Public and Intergovernmental Affairs Officer 312.751.6633 public.affairs@mwrd.org 100 East Erie Street, Chicago, Illinois 60611 For immediate release October 21, 2015 Improved Centennial Trail opens to great fanfare New scenic overlook offers sweeping views above the Des Plaines River valley A new public amenity was unveiled on Sat., Oct.
 17 at Columbia Woods Forest Preserve in Willow Springs, along property owned by the MWRD and leased to the Forest Preserves of Cook County (FPCC).
 Two new foothills accessible to hikers and eventually to mountain bikes in 2016 have been added to the Centennial Trail.

-Scenic overlook at the new Centennial Hill along the Centennial Trail in Willow Springs, IL.
-The hill was constructed as part of an MWRD project to remove 1.8 million cubic yards of overburden (dirt) from the neighboring McCook Reservoir, a component of the Tunnel and Reservoir Plan (TARP).
+The hills were constructed as part of an MWRD project to remove 1.8 million cubic yards of overburden (dirt) from the neighboring Mc-